wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-mcp-servers/deploy-a-mcp-server.md

 ### Test the MCP Server with Vscode
 1. Create mcp.json files in .vscode directory to add an MCP server to your directory.
 Refer [Use MCP servers in VS Code](https://code.visualstudio.com/docs/copilot/chat/mcp-servers) for more details.
-2. Add the MCP server URL details in **servers** section in mcp.json file.
+2. Add the MCP server URL details in **servers** section in the mcp.json file.
 3. Paste the generated token as a header.
 For example,

 ```